Generating the Fukaya categories of Hamiltonian G-manifolds: Introduction

 \begin{prp} \begin{enumerate} \item[(a)] If the real part of a toric Fano manifold is orientable, then it split-generates the Fukaya category in characteristic 2 (Example \ref{exm:realtoric}). \item[(b)] There is a Hamiltonian $U(n)$-action on the Grassmannian $\OP{Gr}(n,2n)$ with a free Lagrangian orbit $L$.
 If $n$ is a power of 2 then $L$ split-generates the Fukaya category in characteristic 2 (Corollary \ref{cor:grn}). \item[(c)] There is a Lagrangian $PSU(n)\subset\cp{n^2-1}$.
 If $n$ is a power of $p$ then $PSU(n)$ split-generates the Fukaya category of $\cp{n^2-1}$ in characteristic $p$ (Example \ref{exm:psun}). \end{enumerate} \end{prp}

-These results follow directly from our split-generation criterion and well-known computations of Floer cohomology.
+These results follow directly from our split-generation criterion and computations of Floer cohomology (due respectively to Haug \cite{Haug}, Oh \cite{OhIII} and the authors (example \ref{exm:psun})).

 Another interesting consequence of our results is a non-formality result for the quantum cohomology ring when it fails to be semi-simple.
 Recall that we can equip $\QH(X;\kk)$ with an $A_\infty$-structure by applying the homological perturbation lemma to $\CF(\Delta,\Delta;\kk)$.
-This structure seems only to have been computed in cases where it is intrinsically formal.
+This $A_\infty$-algebra, which we denote by $\mathcal{QH}(X;\kk)$, seems only to have been computed in cases where it is intrinsically formal.
 There were early expectations \cite{RuanTian} that it should be formal when $X$ is K\"{a}hler, at least over $\CC$.
 However, we show: